Drama

 Summer Term |

-Physical Theatre: This unit focuses on the genre of physical theatre and theatre practitioners.
+Assessing Performance Skills: A short unit on how to prepare devised theatre for performance Physical Theatre: This unit focuses on the genre of physical theatre and theatre practitioners.
 Students will explore how to convey narrative through movement.

 |

-Find Me: Students will be given a play text as their starting point to explore the theme of mental health.
-They will draw on the skills and knowledge they have gained to create a piece of theatre of their own.
-Within this module they will work as an ensemble to explore; devising plot and character, designing for devised work and audience impact. |
+Find Me: Students will be given a play text which they will study and prepare an extract for performance.
+They will draw on the skills and knowledge they have gained to create an engaging piece of theatre in their own style.
+Within this module they will work as an ensemble, choosing to work as an actor or designer for the performance. |

-Last Updated: September 2022
+Last Updated: September 2024